Knowledge Hub

 (IG) Information Governance

-ISO 27001 not data protection related, strictly speaking but ISO 27001 is an international standard to manage information security.
+ISO 27001 is not specifically data protection-related, but it is an international standard for managing information security.

 (P2C) Processor to Controller